-These are the rationale and outcomes behind the practices we have in forest school.
+These are the rationale and outcomes behind the practices we have in Forest School.

-Learning and Relation continuity through Consistent Attendance
+Learning and Relationship Continuity through Consistent Attendance

-Developing Reflection Process through Questioning & Facilitation
+Developing a Reflection Process through Questioning and Facilitation

 Self-Regulation through Self-Awareness and Space

 In Forest School, learners grow to be independent and manage their interactions with their peers, mentors, and environment by themselves.
 Coaches facilitate this process by helping them navigate their feelings and emotions.
 This is done through encouraging them to reason with their situations and to come up with choices to move forward.
 We believe that learners who are unaware of understanding their emotions are not able to rationalize and properly come up with decisions to move on from their circumstances.
 The key, then, is to be more liberal to emotional expression.